fsetrodinomo/Anime-Tracker/README.md

 # AnimeTracker
+App to select your favorite animes and register watched episodes

-This template should help get you started developing with Vue 3 in Vite.
+## NOTE :This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup